 - Crackers [opt for keto-friendly crackers or make your own]

-PUTTING YOUR PLATTER TOGETHER THAT WILL HELP YOU STAY IN KETO
+PUTTING YOUR PLATTER TOGETHER

 Woolies and Checkers have extensive selections of cheeses.
 Choose three to four different meats and three to four different cheeses.
 Most cheese on keto is perfectly fine as are the meats.